Anticipating a ‘second wave’ — and when and how SA should try to prevent or mitigate it

 Second, a country might attempt to suppress the epidemic and attempt to stop transmission.
 This is called suppression or lockdown and aims to reverse epidemic growth, reducing case numbers to low levels by physically distancing the entire population indefinitely.

-There is even less chance now of being able achieve sustained suppression of virus circulation in SA through a lockdown, than was the case when circulation initially started.
+There is even less chance now of being able to achieve sustained suppression of virus circulation in SA through a lockdown than was the case when circulation initially started.

-SA, despite having one of the earliest and harshest lockdowns for a protracted period of time did not achieve suppression, nor was it likely to.
+SA, despite having one of the earliest and harshest lockdowns for a protracted period, did not achieve suppression, nor was it likely to.

 The reasons for this are self-evident: